MakeSchool-Tutorials/Node-Reddit-Clone/P11-Vote-On-A-Post/content.md

 1. Sign up and Login
 1. Associate posts and comments with their author
 1. Make comments on comments
-1. **Vote a post up**
+1. **Vote a post up or down**
     1. Make vote form
     1. Add jQuery AJAX scripts
     1. Write vote up and vote down routes
     1. Add new attributes to `Post` model
     1. Update DOM with response

 # Voting Plan